MerlinMagic2018/Lightning-Cash/README.md

 He helped me to create LightningCash back in february 2019 It was supposed to be a fork at first, and I decided to start a new chain from genesis on my own.

-It was not the right thing to do.
+I chose the wrong path back then, and today I am trying to fix this.

 I am looking forward to find creative and fun ways to cooperate with LCC, RING, and all hive technology coins.

-Here is their discord :
+Here is LCC's discord :

 https://discord.gg/2pXa2nuCPH